-- 2. Starr International Foundation (Switzerland) provided \$500,000 (or ₱25,000,000) to purchase, equip and furnish a permanent home and furnishing for CFSI Headquarters.
+2. Starr International Foundation (Switzerland) - provided in 2016 a grant of \$500,000 (or ₱25,000,000) to purchase, equip and furnish a permanent home and furnishing for CFSI Headquarters.
 After an extensive search for suitable property and intensive negotiations, the contract for the purchase of the entire eighth floor of the newly constructed Gam Building, 212 EDSA Extension, Brgy.
-79, Pasay City was finalized for \$398,500 (or ₱19,925,000).
-In September 2017, CFSI paid \$290,000 (or ₱14,500,000), the first of three installments.
-The second payment of \$60,000 (or ₱3,000,000) was made in January 2018 and the final payment of \$48,500 (or ₱2,425,000) will be made upon receipt of the property title.
-CFSI Headquarters transferred to its new premises in the Gam Building during the third quarter 2018. - 3.
-Other donors who provided support for CFSI Headquarters in 2018 and 2017 are listed in the table below:
+79, Pasay City (see Note 6) was finalized for \$398,500

+(or \$\mathbb{P}19,925,000).
+The rest of the grant was used for equipment and furniture for the new office.
+CFSI Headquarters transferred to its new premises in the Gam Building in the third quarter of 2018.

+3. Other donors who provided support for CFSI Headquarters in 2019 and 2018 are listed in the table below: